sasvirco/pdfbrew/README.md

  * delete_original - True or False - delete original file after converting
  * copy_original - True or False - copy the original file in the output_folder (sets delete_original to True)
  * convert_onstart - True or False - convert all files in input folder before starting the watch (skiped if       delete_original is false).
 Useful to clean up files in the queue if service was stoped for maintenance
+ * polling_interval - how often remote folders should be checked for changes
+ * num_workers - number of worker threads to process events
  * ps2pdf_opts - additional arguments that can be specified when running ps2pdf.
 In case your option is a password you can use the special string RANDOMPASS and it will be replaced with random password